renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 ## Provisioner: getting the party what they need

+> From her position hidden in the wagon, Katarina could see that negotiations where not going well.
+> Fire had his hands up and, for the moment at least, seemed to be showing due respect to the spear pointed at his chest; the Shifter was not known for his patience, however, and Katarina was more than slightly concerned that he might decide to put his faith in his natural regenarative powers and take dramatic action.
+> She could also hear Aryn's voice, though that did little to ameliorate Katarina's growing concern — she would not have described the terse Haffan as being particularly gifted at diplomacy.
+>
+> "I think they're standing close," she whispered.
+> "I wish we had some *tar*."
+>
+> "We do," Kuro said from behind her, deeper in the wagon.
+>
+> Katarina managed to intercept her first few responses before giving them voice.
+> Into the silence, Kuro continued: "I've made maybe a dozen.
+Healing potions and scour, too.
+I've had plenty of time, while we've been riding across the Kingdoms of Men."
+>
+> "Well, Kuro, now would be the time," Katarina said, and she gestured for the shifter to pass a bottle forward.

+Provisioners provide the party with useful resources.
+In many games, this is a role mainly filled by NPCs; in *Renaissance*, it is intended to be a player role — and a potentially powerful one.
+Provisioners give players access to powerful resources, from arms and armor to stockpiles of alchemical potions to more abstract resources like blackmail material or political leverage.

+### Concept

+### Build

+### Play

+### Other Characters

+### Combinations

 ## Survivalist: getting by in the wild

 ## Healer: putting the party back together